SJTU-IPADS/HEDB/docs/porting.md

 # HEDB Build Instructions

-HEDB is a novel encrypted database system.
+HEDB is an extension turning existing RDBMS systems into an encrypted style.
 Its current form is based on PostgreSQL as the RDBMS.

-Theoretically, HEDB can run be run on any of the following trusted execution environments:
+Theoretically, HEDB can be ported to any of the following trusted execution environments (TEEs):
-- ARM TrustZone (OP-TEE based)
+- ARM TrustZone using OP-TEE
-- Intel SGX (SGX SDK based)
+- Intel SGX using SGX SDK
-- Confidential VMs such as AMD SEV, Intel TDX and ARMv9 CCA Realm (process based)
+- Confidential VMs such as AMD SEV, Intel TDX, Hygon HyperEnclave, Amazon Nitro, ARMv9 CCA Realm using VMs

 The HEDB official repo does not contain TrustZone and SGX support, you may refer to [here](https://github.com/zhaoxuyang13/hedb).

+## How to Port?

+HEDB, as a Type-II EDB, relies on the advanced extension capabilities provided by modern RDBMSes.
+Type-II operators are basically implemented through user-defined datatypes (UDT) and functions (UDFs).

+Our UDT and UDFs for PostgreSQL can be found in the `src/integrity_zone` directory.
+If you plan to port HEDB to different database engine like MySQL and DuckDB, you have the flexibility to modify the UDF construction in `src/integrity_zone` to adhere to MySQL or DuckDB's specifications.
+Additionally, you can reuse the `src/privacy_zone` directory, which executes the confidential operators within the protected domain, regardless of the database engine being used.

 ## Building